Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 - Seek a child or young person’s permission to touch or interact when demonstrating an activity.

 - Check that physical contact is acceptable to a particular child or young person.
+Even non-intrusive touch may be inappropriate and against their

-- Use verbal directions rather than touch (for example, ask a child or young person to move in a particular way, rather than physically place the child or young person in the required position).
+- Use verbal directions rather than touch (for example, ask them to move in a particular way, rather than physically place them in the required

-- Discourage children and young people from inappropriate expectations of hugs or cuddles.
-This should be done gently and without embarrassment or offence to the child or young person (for example, offer a high five as encouragement).
+position). - Discourage inappropriate expectations of hugs or cuddles.
+Do this gently and without embarrassment or offence (for example, offer a high-five as

 Don't

-- Under any circumstances, have contact with a child or young person that involves touching any intimate part of a child or young person’s body (for example, genitals, bottom or breast area) – other than as part of delivering necessary medical or allied health services to those specific areas of the body.
+- Under any circumstances, have contact with a child or young person that involves touching any intimate part of their body (for example, genitals, bottom or breast area) – other than as part of delivering necessary medical or allied health services to those specific areas of the body and using appropriate safeguarding measures.

 - Have unnecessary contact with a child or young person (for example, assisting with toileting when a child or young person does not require assistance).